ZhongPengQun2/ZhongPengQun2.github.io/docs/English-Learning/Learning.md

 - Top 5 NBA Signature Moves
 - the xxx team should be able to facilitate
 - Asset Owner
+- a personal appointment
 - minimal reproducible example
 - bump up
   - 隆起;压齐;突然增加，提高
 - Corrective Actions
+- If you're having trouble going through this tutorial you can contact us through the ...
+- Timely, but not urgent
 - Please feel free to add recipients if required.
 - takes precedence over
 - has 4 host outages